microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 Name | Value
 --- | ---
 `customDimensions.UpdateInitializationTime` | The updater's measurement of how long it took to determine the UpdateOption `customDimensions.UpdateOptionWaitTime` | The app's measurement of how long it took to determine the UpdateOption.
-Different from UpdateInitializationTime, since they start at different times on different threads.
+It is different from UpdateInitializationTime, since they start at different times on different threads.
 `customDimensions.UpdateOption` | The UpdateOption that was returned to the app (will be ignored if we timed out) `customDimensions.UpdateTimedOut` | `True` if the AutoUpdate process exceeded the 2 second timeout, otherwise `False`